Subject to change. Last updated May 11, 2023.

 The health and safety of our TAF community is of paramount importance to us.
 In light of the continuing COVID-19 pandemic, TAF is committed to fulfilling our mission of fostering personal growth and developing servant leaders so we developed our risk mitigation plans and policies to reunite our community in 2021 and were able to successfully host our annual summer conference with no reported cases of COVID-19 among our staff and TAFers.

-Our 2022 COVID-19 protocols reflect a balance of returning to a new normal with increased socialization and interaction between programs.
+Our 2023 COVID-19 protocols reflect a return to increased socialization and interaction between programs.
 We still have strict protocols in place for any attendee when illness is suspected at TAF.

-This TAF 2022 COVID-19 Health and Safety Plan details our policies to meet our goal of limiting COVID spread using the latest data and strategies from the Centers for Disease Control, the American Camp Association, the American Academy of Pediatrics, while following Manchester University and local public health authorities requirements.
-This 2022 COVID Plan will continuously evolve as we re-evaluate best practices and adapt to any new conditions and guidance.
+This TAF 2023 COVID-19 Health and Safety Plan details our policies to meet our goal of limiting COVID spread using the latest data and strategies from the Centers for Disease Control, the American Camp Association, the American Academy of Pediatrics.

 While we are taking measures to mitigate the possibility of infectious disease spread, we cannot guarantee a completely risk-free environment.
 We understand some families may be hesitant to attend TAF this summer, and this plan is intended to equip TAFers with the information needed to make their own decisions.